Located in Ithaca, New York, Cornell University is a member of the Ivy League and one of the most prestigious

 - Art program: portfolio required

 - Fashion design and management program: design case study required

 How to Get Into Cornell: GPA Requirements

-It's extremely difficult to get into Cornell.
+It's very difficult to get into Cornell.
 You need to have a high GPA and demonstrate a history of undertaking challenging coursework to be competitive.

 As of 2021, the average unweighted GPA of admitted applicants to Cornell is 3.8.
 You'll need to have mostly A's on your report card to meet or exceed this average.
 That doesn't mean, however, that you should stack your schedule with easy courses to get good grades.
 Cornell wants to see that you're capable of challenging yourself academically.
 When possible, you should take honors, AP, or IB classes to show that you can handle tough academic coursework.